How to Treat Fatty Liver Naturally

 Fatty liver disease presents itself in those whose total liver weight is comprised of 5 to 10% fat.
 The majority of people who suffer from this condition are either over the age of 50 or have diabetes.
 However, it’s true that oftentimes patients with liver fat have no complications worth mentioning.
 There are two classifications of this disease:

 - Alcoholic liver fat: is caused by excessive alcohol consumption.
 It is the earliest stage of liver diseases such as cirrhosis.
-When the liver is weakened, it begins to accumulate the fats that it is unable to break down.
+When the liver is weak, it begins to accumulate the fats that it is unable to break down.
 If a patient stops drinking alcohol, the condition disappears on its own (after six to eight weeks of abstaining).
-There’s no doubt that if the person continues to drink that more severe complications can come down the road.
+There’s no doubt that if the person continues to drink, that more severe complications can come down the road.

 - Non-alcoholic liver fat: is not a result of alcohol consumption, even though it is also one of the early causes of cirrhosis.
 This disease forms a “scarred” lining instead of a healthy one, which in the long-term prevents the organ from functioning as it normally should.
 Obesity, Type-II Diabetes, high cholesterol, metabolic syndrome (also known as syndrome X), high levels of triglycerides, or losing weight too quickly can all trigger this condition.